One-week Northern Europe by train itinerary

 Today you have a full day to spend in Paris.
 You could climb to the top of the Eiffel Tower or Arc de Triomphe to admire the views, visit big-name museums like the Louvre and Musée d’Orsay, browse book stalls along the Seine or admire the stained glass in Sainte-Chapelle, eat macarons from Ladurée or shop the boutiques of the Champs-Élysées.

 Or if you’ve already seen the city’s big-name sights, why not explore some of Paris’ unusual attractions?
 Take a walk along the Promenade Plantée or La Petite Ceinture, both former railway lines which are now parks.
-Or visit quirky museums dedicated to fairground rides, sewers and stuffed animals, and discover Paris’ steampunk-inspired Métro station.
+Or visit quirky museums dedicated to fairground rides, sewers and cheese, and discover Paris’ steampunk-inspired Métro station.

 Read more: Things to do in Paris in spring, autumn and winter